banner

 }

-Loading child process signal handlers: init is a daemon process (can be understood as a daemon thread), with this process as the main one; if this init process ends, all other child processes will end.
+Load child process signal handlers: init is a daemon process (can be understood as a daemon thread), with this process as the main one; if the init process ends, all other child processes will end.

 // /init/init.cpp